hussainbaig/Foundation-course/basic_setup.md

 This page usually detects your OS automatically and suggests the latest stable release on the top of the page.

 ## Text Editor
 We will need a text editor to write our code in.
-Sublime Text 3 is strongly recommended for beginners, as it is a fairly simple tool to use.
+Atom or Sublime Text 3 are strongly recommended for beginners, as they are fairly simple tools to use.
-You can download it from [Sublime Text website](https://www.sublimetext.com/).
+Download [Atom](https://atom.io/) or [Sublime Text](https://www.sublimetext.com/) from their websites.

 ## Operating System
 It is highly recommended that you use **Linux** as it is the defacto environment among the programming development community.